INTEC economists draw attention to "unusual" increase in the dollar rate

-Consequences of the rise of the dollar
+Consequences of the rise in the dollar

-For the economists of that university, the rise in the exchange rate has been accompanied by a increase at price of Petroleum internationally, which has caused in turn successive increases at price of the fuels.
+For the economists of that university, the rise in the exchange rate has been accompanied by a increase at price of oil internationally, which has caused in turn successive increases at price of the fuels.

 IMF confirms INTEC forecasts

 In another order, the analysis document highlights that the International Monetary Fund (IMF) confirmed, in its report presented in February, the concerns of INTEC School of Economics, in the sense of unsustainability of debt in the medium term if they are not carried out tax reforms "Significant".

 In this report, the IMF reiterates its recommendations to increase taxes and cut spending to deal with fiscal pressures from the cost of public debt.
 "The Monetary Fund obviates that the debt race in our economy and in other nations has accelerated after the international financial crisis of 2008, in a break with the traditional orthodox policies of this multilateral organization," the document states.